-- Labour Force Survey (LFS) numbers employed in construction. - Earnings and Labour Costs Survey (EHECS) average hourly and weekly rate, hours worked - Quarterly production in construction trends in residential building, non-residential building, and civil engineering a) LFS: when the numbers employed in construction rise or fall one would expect the volume of construction to similarly rise or fall.
+- Labour Force Survey (LFS) numbers employed in construction. - Earnings and Labour Costs Survey (EHECS) average hourly and weekly rate, hours worked - Quarterly production in construction trends in residential building, non-residential building, and civil engineering

 An analysis quantifying the differences between the above is not published but one reason is that each data series serves a different purpose.
 An internal coherence exercise is undertaken on a quarterly basis as follows: